roselyne30/proxima-c-frontend/README.md

 ### `npm start`

-Runs the app in the development mode.\
+Runs the app in the development mode
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.\
+The page will reload when you make changes.
 You may also see any lint errors in the console.

 ### `npm test`